Found the Leak. Fixed the Checkout.

 The research pointed to one root cause behind the payment-step failure: a cascade of small transparency failures across three consecutive steps.
 Each one individually manageable.
 Together, they kill intent.

-Delivery — every option priced, free options labelled
+Delivery — simplified, every option priced

 Payment — three groups, no surprises